-Sarcomas are mesenchymal malignancies which represent approximately 1% of adult cancers.1 Pelvic sarcomas in adults are relatively rare and represent less than 5% of all adult sarcomas, the majority of which originate in the genitourinary tract.2 The initial presentation of pelvic masses tends to occur at an advanced stage with lower urinary tract symptoms, hematuria and voiding dysfunction.3 Multiple structure involvement may lead to challenges in diagnostic classification and treatment, but most pelvic sarcomas are classified as one of the following: leiomyosarcoma, rhabdomyosarcoma, or gastrointestinal stromal tumours.^{2,3} We present a case of high grade undifferentiated sarcoma in a young patient that was radiologically favoured to originate from the prostate.
+Sarcomas are mesenchymal malignancies that represent approximately 1% of adult cancers.
+Pelvic sarcomas in adults are relatively rare and represent less than 5% of all adult sarcomas, the majority of which originate in the genitourinary tract.
+The initial presentation of pelvic masses tends to occur at an advanced stage with lower urinary tract symptoms, hematuria, and voiding dysfunction.
+Multiple structure involvement may lead to challenges in diagnostic classification and treatment, but most pelvic sarcomas are classified as one of the following: leiomyosarcoma, rhabdomyosarcoma, or gastrointestinal stromal tumors.
+We present a case of high-grade, undifferentiated sarcoma in a young patient that was radiologically favored to originate from the prostate.